Aufbau Suppressed Coupled Cluster Theory for Doubly Excited States: Theory

 Here, $\hat{F}$ is the one-body Fock operator in the MO basis, and $\hat{F}^{(oo)}$ and $\hat{F}^{(vv)}$ are its components in the subspaces spanned by non-hole occupied orbitals and non-particle virtual orbitals, respectively.
 Similarly, $\hat{F}^{(hh)}$ and $\hat{F}^{(pp)}$ are the parts of the Fock operator that map within the span of the hole orbitals and within the span of the particle orbitals, respectively.
 Note that we do not restrict $\hat{F}^{(oo)}$, $\hat{F}^{(vv)}$, $\hat{F}^{(hh)}$, or $\hat{F}^{(pp)}$ to be diagonal in this formal perturbative analysis.

 In addition to breaking up the zeroth order Hamiltonian, we also find it helpful to separate the cluster operator $\hat{T}$ into three parts

 and to reorganize our ansatz as

 where $\hat{Z}^\dagger$ contains the de-excitation operators: $\eta\hat{S}^\dagger$ in 1-CSF ASCC and $\gamma\hat{S}^\dagger_{11}+\omega\hat{S}^\dagger_{12}$ in our 2-CSF example.
 It is worth noting that de-excitation operators within $\hat{Z}^{\dagger}$ are zeroth order, and therefore $\hat{Z}^{\dagger}$ itself is zeroth order.
 This breakup of the cluster operator allows us to appreciate the mathematical and physical roles played by its different parts.
-The ``non-primary'' $\hat{T}^{N}$ operator contains all parts of the cluster operator that have no primary (particle or hole) indices, which allows it to commute with the de-excitation operator and get pulled out in front.
+The ``non-primary'' $\hat{T}^{N}$ operator contains all parts of the cluster operator that have no particle or hole indices (i.e., they have only ``non-primary,'' or, in other words, ``external'' indices) which allows it to commute with the de-excitation operator and get pulled out in front.
 This positioning emphasizes the fact that $\hat{T}^N$ will function much like a cluster operator in many multi-reference CC theories.
 For example, in our 2-CSF tests below, $\exp(\hat{T}^N)$ acts on the multi-configurational reference state that gets set up by the interaction of $\hat{T}^{P}$ and $\hat{Z}^\dagger$.
 The other two components, $\hat{T}^{M}$ and $\hat{T}^{P}$, do not commute with $\hat{Z}^\dagger$, because $\hat{T}^{M}$ is the ``mixed'' part, defined as containing all components within $\hat{T}$ that have both non-primary and primary indices, while $\hat{T}^{P}$ is the ``primary'' part, defined as containing all components that have only primary indices.